acquia/blt/INSTALL.md

         brew install php56 git composer
         composer global require "hirak/prestissimo:^0.3"

 Note that the recommended installation method for Drush has changed recently.
 Drush should only be installed as a dependency of individual projects, rather than being installed system-wide.
-Note that BLT will manage this dependency for you, but in order for you to run Drush commands independently of BLT commands you'll want to install the Drush Launcher:
+BLT will manage this dependency for you on projects, but in order for you to run Drush commands independently of BLT commands you'll want to install the Drush Launcher:

         composer global require "drush-ops/drush-launcher:^0.4.3"